encryptogroup/PSI/README.md

 ### Faster Private Set Intersection Based on OT Extension

 By *Benny Pinkas, Thomas Schneider and Michael Zohner* in USENIX Security Symposium 2014 [1], *Benny Pinkas, Thomas Schneider, Gil Segev and Michael Zohner* in USENIX Security Symposium 2015 [2], and *Benny Pinkas, Thomas Schneider and Michael Zohner* in ePrint [3].
 Please note that the code is currently being restructured and not all routines might work correctly.
 The PSI code is licensed under AGPLv3, see the LICENSE file for a copy of the license.
-The implementations for performing PSI on a sets of a billion elements can be found [here](https://github.com/Oleksandr-Tkachenko/PSI_Intersection).
+The implementations for performing PSI on a sets of a billion elements can be found at [Miracl commit cff161b](https://github.com/Oleksandr-Tkachenko/PSI_Intersection).

 ### Features
 ---